Inference from Selectively Disclosed Data

-\ref{def:cts_truth_leaning_reduction}a tells us that the only datasets sent on-path in an imitation equilibrium are those corresponding to some true dataset in $\mathcal{T}_\infty$; the in which senders never benefit from playing a dataset that the receiver knows for sure to be incomplete.
-Thus whenever a sender strategically omits data, their best strategy is to imitate the full dataset of some other type.
-In practice, this means an observer to the interaction between the senders and the receiver won't be able to tell if senders are strategically omitting data simply by looking at the distributions of the published data -- some prior about how much data the sender ought to have is necessary to know if observations are being dropped.
-A second observation is that the sender benefits from selective disclosure if and only if they lie -- there are no imitation equilibria that increase the payoff of truthful senders relative to their payoff when the receiver is fully informed.
-On the other hand, truthful senders can suffer -- since other senders can dishonestly imitate them, the receiver is skeptical of their dataset even if they tell the truth.
+and given these beliefs, senders never benefit from playing a dataset that the receiver knows for sure to be incomplete.
+Because of this, an observer of the interaction between senders and receivers would not be able to tell if senders are strategically omitting data simply by looking at the distributions of the published data -- some prior about how much data the sender ought to have is necessary to know if observations are being dropped.

+We have established that, in an imitation equilibrium, a sender's ability to positively influence the receiver depends on the extent to which they can imitate another state.
+In turn, this depends on the mass of their own dataset, $\mu$, and the extent to which $f_k$ can be distinguished from $f_{j}$, which is given by

+This distinguishability factor $r_j(k)$ is a measure of the comparative advantage to a sender under state $\theta_k$ to reporting a dataset distributed like $f_k$, relative to a sender under state $\theta_j$.\footnote{Equivalently, we can consider its inverse, $\frac{1}{r_j(k)}$, an \emph{imitability} factor that describes how easily $f_k$ is imitated under state $\theta_j$.} It can be interpreted to mean that ``under state $\theta_j$, a sender would need $r_j(k)$ times as much data to imitate $\mu f_k$ than under $\theta_k$".
+A sharp feature of the continuum model is that pairwise distinguishability comparisons fully suffice to summarize the impact of the shape of generating distributions $\{f_j\}_{j=1}^J$ on the imitation equilibrium outcome. \begin{proposition}[Sufficiency] Two games $\mathcal{G}$ and $\mathcal{G}'$ must yield the same outcome if they share the same state space $\Theta$ and priors $\beta_0$ and $G$, and for all $j$ and $k$,